 To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 A document called the Social Security Benefit Statement or Form SSA-1099 will be mailed to you at the end of the year.
 The purpose of this document is to inform you of the amount of benefits received.
 It can be used to help determine if you must pay taxes on your benefits when filling out the federal income tax return.

-For more information about filing income taxes and your Social Security Benefits, reach out to our firm today.
+For more information about filing income taxes and your Social Security Benefits, reach out to our SSDI law firm today.
 Planning out years ahead or figuring out how to apply for benefits are tasks that should not be carried out alone.
 Please contact us to learn how we can assist you.

+To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.